 CIM opened in San Bernardino County in 1941 on 2,500 acres of land.
 The California Institution for Men (CIM) is a large complex consisting of four separate facilities under the administration of one warden.

 Dedicated on June 21, 1941, the California Institution for Men was the first major minimum security institution built and operated in the United States.
 It was the State of California's third correctional institution and was constructed to relieve the overcrowded conditions of San Quentin State Prison (1852) and Folsom State Prison (1881).

 CIM was unique in the field of penology because it was known as the "prison without walls."
 The only "security" fence around the facility units was a five-strand barbwire livestock fence, intended mainly to keep the dairy cows from wandering through the living areas.

 CIM has since increased security to meet the challenges a vastly different inmate population requires.
 While no longer known as "the prison without walls" CIM's Secure Level I Facility A houses the largest Level I inmate population within the California prison system.
 The CIM I Facility can house approximately 2,000 minimum custody level inmates at the facility.

-Dean Borders has been the Acting Warden of the California Institution for Men (CIM) since December 2015.
+Dean Borders has been the Warden or acting Warden at the California Institution for Men (CIM) since December 2015.
 During his career, which began in 1989, he has worked at several institutions throughout the state and has worked with both male and female offenders.
 Mr. Borders has held several titles which include Correctional Officer, Sergeant, Lieutenant, Captain and Associate Warden.
 Prior to assuming his current position, he served as the Chief Deputy Warden at the California Institution for Women (CIW).